ShayanRamazi/CWGAN/README.md

 Empirically the authors recommended RMSProp optimizer on the critic, rather than a momentum based optimizer such as Adam which could cause instability in the model training.
 I haven’t seen clear theoretical explanation on this point through.
 Sadly, Wasserstein GAN is not perfect.
 Even the authors of the original WGAN paper mentioned that “Weight clipping is a clearly terrible way to enforce a Lipschitz constraint” (Oops!).
 WGAN still suffers from unstable training, slow convergence after weight clipping (when clipping window is too large), and vanishing gradients (when clipping window is too small).

 Some improvement, precisely replacing weight clipping with gradient penalty, has been discussed in Gulrajani et al. 2017.
-I will leave this to a future post.
-### Our implementation
 Our implementation is done in the keras framework.
 It uses the MNIST database

 ![alt text](http://s7.picofile.com/file/8390707792/mnist_29990.png)